JackPotat0/jackpotat0.github.io/docs/game.md

 #### **Danganronpa 2: Goodbye Despair**
 Who is drunk on hope and despair cuz I sure am.
 It improved in almost every aspect of DR1.

 Story/Plot: With all the groundwork set up in DR1, they get to expand on the themes of the series and they definitely nailed it.
 Hope and despair.
 Believe and suspect.
 Cold hard truths and blissful ignorance.
 Logic and luck.
 The dynamics between Hajime and Nagito is super well written and the events of the game clearly showed their clash of ideals.
 This entry also has a more engaging overarching plot that DR1 where you are mostly waiting for the next murder to happen in between, as compared to the mystery of Monomi and ... other chaotic factors.
 That ending sequence is just so well executed, with all the twists and connections from previous game tied together.
 I genuinely felt despair during it.
 It does get a bit like KH cheesiness near the end but who actually cares.
-If there is ever one Danganronpa game to analyse deeply, it is probably this one.
+If there is ever one Danganronpa game worth a deep analysis, it is probably this one.

 Characters: They seems to be less tropey but less deep as well.
 It's like DR1 has tropey characters with unexpected depth and DR2 has well rounded characters with nothing really surprising.
 In DR2, you only get to learn about their background information in pieces and rarely changes their view.

  <details>
   <summary>Hajime</summary>
   I initially didn't like him as a protagonist because he feels very tense as compared to Makoto.
 But there is a huge significance to that, to show his lack of confidence and inferiority complex.
 Later on with the talentless student reveal further enhances that.
-And this fact let him become his own character than Makoto ever will be.
+This fact let him become his own character than Makoto ever will be.
 During the last chapter he sort of becomes like Roxas (So Makoto is Sora?
-He sure acts like a pivot of Hope in this game).
+He sure acts like the anime protagonist in this game) where he seems to be doomed no matter what, except he has a way out but not Roxas.
 And that is probably the first time I really felt a sense of despair in the series.
 </details>
  <details>
   <summary>Nagito</summary>
   This guy might be my favourite Danganronpa character of all time.
 The hope obsessed freak.
 Whoever created him deserves a raise.
-I really thought he is somehow Makoto (disguised as or going insane) or directly related to him for a long time (Nice choice of VA AND the character name, thanks director), since it is not all that surprising to have Makoto go to the other extreme in pursuing hope.
+I really thought he is somehow Makoto (disguised as or went insane) or directly related to him for a long time (Nice choice of VA AND the character name, thanks director), since it is not all that surprising to have Makoto go to the other extreme in pursuing hope.

   It is hard to write a chaotic neutral character.
 He helps and confuses the class all at the same time.
 His ideal is certainly extreme and twisted, but not all incomprehensible.
 He died to prove his point - be the hope that destroys all despairs remaining on the island.
 At first I thought he looked down on the rest after the talentless Hajime reveal was simply because Hajime as the talentless one was leading on the other Ultimates (i don't think this is the most accurate explanation after watching the ending, but I don't think this is entirely wrong either).
 Either way his interaction with Hajime is always the highlight of the game.
 The hangout do flesh him out a tad bit more but there really could be more since he is integral to the main plot.